 The most important part of your SAM profile is your capability statement.
 Think of this as a mix of your elevator pitch and executive summary.
 In as few words as possible, you must describe what your business does and why choosing you would be particularly advantageous for government agencies.
 You don’t want to get too technical or professional here.
 If anything, you can make your SAM profile a condensed version of your LinkedIn profile.
 Both have the same goal: getting peoples’ attention and proving that you’re exactly what they’re looking for.

 Your SAM profile must also be updated at least once a year, or else it will deactivate.
-Many businesses update their SAM profiles much more frequently (monthly, quarterly) to accommodate the latest contracts and/or include their most recent achievements.
+Many businesses update their SAM profiles much more frequently (monthly, quarterly) to accommodate the latest contracts and include their most recent achievements.

 6. Obtain Past Performance Evaluation

 When studying the SAM profiles of your competitors, you may see numerical ratings that reflect their track records with previous customers.
-You can obtain your own rating via an Open Ratings Inc. Past Performance Evaluation.
+You can obtain your rating via an Open Ratings Inc. Past Performance Evaluation.
 This rating system analyzes survey responses from your previous customers to generate a historical performance rating.

 Where Do You Find Government Contracts For Small Businesses?

 Now that you’ve registered on SAM, you can move on to finding contract opportunities that suit your business.
-Here are the primary resources small businesses uses to search for government contracts:
+Here are the primary resources small companies use to search for government contracts:

 1. Start with FedBizOps

 The number one resource for contracts valued at $25,000 or more is FBO.gov, the website for Federal Business Operations.
 This site can also show you the contracts that were awarded to small businesses in previous years.
-You may want to consult this information when preparing your own proposals.
+You may want to consult this information when preparing your proposals.

 2. Explore Subcontracting

-When a small business wins a direct contract with a government agency, this is technically known as a “prime” contract.
+When a company wins a direct contract with a government agency, this is technically known as a “prime” contract.
 These are the only contracts you’ll find on the FedBizOps.
 Another form of contracting involving small businesses and government agencies is subcontracting.